Robert-Wilk/KheperaIV-Safety-Research/README.md

 # KheperaIV-Safety-Research
-CBF, SBC, and PrSBC research on Khepera IV robots using CoppeliaSim
+CBF, SBC, and PrSBC research on Khepera IV robots in simulated and real-world environments

 This code utilizes the KheperaIV which is not native to CoppeliaSim.
 To add the KheperaIV robot to CoppeliaSim head to [this Github repo](https://github.com/EAPH/K4_Model_VREP), download the files, and import into CoppeliaSim.
 To learn more about the KheperaIV robot model in CoppeliaSim check out [Farias et al.'s research paper](https://doi.org/10.1016/j.ifacol.2017.08.1721).

-This code also utilizes snippets from the [Robotarium Python Simulator](https://github.com/robotarium/robotarium_python_simulator).
+This code also utilizes snippets from the [Robotarium Python Simulator](https://github.com/robotarium/robotarium_python_simulator) and [Swarm Setup from CMU](https://github.com/michael5511b/CMU-AART-Swarm-Platform-ROS-Package).

 ### How to use:
 1. Download CoppeliaSim